 (D) Section 23153 of the Vehicle Code.

-“Waiver of Defendant’s Personal Presence”
+“Waiver of Defendant’s Physical or Remote Presence”

 (B) This paragraph does not expand or limit the right of a defendant to be personally present with their counsel at a particular proceeding as required by Section 15 of Article 1 of the California Constitution.